Origin of water on Earth: Extraplanetary sources

 Water has a much lower condensation temperature than other materials that compose the terrestrial planets in the Solar System, such as iron and silicates.
-The region of the protoplanetary disk closest to the Sun was very hot early in the history of the Solar System, and it is not feasible that oceans of water condensed with the Earth as it formed.
-Further from the young Sun where temperatures were cooler, water could condense and form icy planetesimals.
+The region of the protoplanetary disk closest to the Sun was very hot early in the history of the Solar System, with temperatures ranging from 500-1500 Kelvin or 227-1227 Celsius, and therefore, it is not feasible that oceans of water condensed with the Earth as it formed.
+Further from the young Sun where temperatures were lower, water could condense and form icy planetesimals, which accumulated to form the Oort cloud.
 The boundary of the region where ice could form in the early Solar System is known as the frost line (or snow line), and is located in the modern asteroid belt, between about 2.7 and 3.1 astronomical units (AU) from the Sun.
 It is therefore necessary that objects forming beyond the frost line–such as comets, trans-Neptunian objects, and water-rich meteoroids (protoplanets)–delivered water to Earth.
 However, the timing of this delivery is still in question.

 One hypothesis claims that Earth accreted (gradually grew by accumulation of) icy planetesimals about 4.5 billion years ago, when it was 60 to 90% of its current size.
 In this scenario, Earth was able to retain water in some form throughout accretion and major impact events.
 This hypothesis is supported by similarities in the abundance and the isotope ratios of water between the oldest known carbonaceous chondrite meteorites and meteorites from Vesta, both of which originate from the Solar System's asteroid belt.
 It is also supported by studies of osmium isotope ratios, which suggest that a sizeable quantity of water was contained in the material that Earth accreted early on.
 Measurements of the chemical composition of lunar samples collected by the Apollo 15 and 17 missions further support this, and indicate that water was already present on Earth before the Moon was formed.